Skip to main content

 Both Norwegian and foreign citizens must send a form to the Norwegian Tax Administration to ensure you meet the conditions for entering into a marriage.
 This is called a certificate of no impediment, prøvingsattest (see the link in the fact box).

 The ceremony must be conducted by an authorised solemnizer, whom you need to book in advance.
 Each municipality has an overview of local solemnizers.
-In Christian weddings, this is usually a minister and in civil weddings in rural locations, it's often the mayor.
+In Christian weddings, this is usually a minister and in civil weddings in smaller cities, it's often the mayor.
 Remember to check if there are any fees for the solemnizer and the ceremony.

 This information is a summary of information on the Norwegian Tax Administration's website, where you can read more about the road to marriage – step by step.